UberGuidoZ/Flipper/Sub-GHz/Gas_Sign/ReadMe.md

 More info from alejandro12120 (#8100):

 "Here is the [OEM manufacturer desktop site](https://www.glare-led.com/).
-Also here is the relevante [website](https://www.glare-led.com/h-col-132.html#project-case), those pictures are some examples where the gas sign is installed"
+Also here is the relevant [website](https://www.glare-led.com/h-col-132.html#project-case), those pictures are some examples where the gas sign is installed."

 Receiver